invertase/react-native-firebase/docs/app/quick-start.md

 import { utils } from '@react-native-firebase/app';
 ```

-### Detect whether the app is running within TestL Lab
+### Detect whether the app is running within Firebase Test Lab

 Firebase [TestLab](https://firebase.google.com/docs/test-lab/?utm_source=invertase&utm_medium=react-native-firebase&utm_campaign=utils)
 is a cloud-based app-testing infrastructure.
 With one operation, you can test your Android or iOS app across